w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 ### Step 1: Bond your tokens

+> NOTE: Much of the information below will not be fully populated during Polkadot's Proof-of-Authority phase since validator elections have not started yet.

 On the [Polkadot UI](https://polkadot.js.org/apps) navigate to the "Staking" tab.

 The "Staking Overview" subsection will show you all the active validators and their information -